frirasyidi/frirasyidi.github.io/_posts/2023-10-09-start-with-smallest-step.md

 I realize that this is also the embodiment of the TDD principle itself: _Do minimal work required to make it pass_.
 Once it works, _then and only then_ you are okay to change stuff for the better (read: _refactor_).

-## Story 4: _No need to overanalyze the future_
+## Story 4: _No need to over-analyze the future_

-Everytime I see videos of TDD, I always thought that there's always a redundant part in the first check return test.
+Every time I see videos of TDD, I always thought that there's always a redundant part in the first check return test.

 ```ts
 // sumer.test.ts